AndreyBozhko/TaxiOptimizer/README.md

 To create the clusters, put the appropriate `master.yml` and `workers.yml` files in each `cluster_setup/<clustername>` folder (following the template in `cluster_setup/dummy.yml.template`), and run the `cluster_setup/create-clusters.sh` script.

-After the EC2 instances are up, run `cluster_setup/<clustername>/install.sh` to install and configure the tools for each cluster, and also install required Python packages via `???` (also download jars).
+After the EC2 instances are up, run `cluster_setup/<clustername>/install.sh` to install and configure the tools for each cluster.

 Additionally, execute `misc_scripts/copy_allnodesdns_to_masters.sh` to provide every master node with the addresses of every node from other clusters, and `misc_scripts/copy_idrsapub_to_workers.sh` to allow access to all workers via `peg ssh <clustername> <node>` command.

-    After that, any node's address from cluster some-cluster-name will be saved as the environment variable SOME_CLUSTER_NAME_$i as on every master, where $i = 0, 1, 2, ...
+> After that, any node's address from cluster some-cluster-name will be saved as the environment variable SOME_CLUSTER_NAME_$i as on every master, where $i = 0, 1, 2, ...*

+Lastly, run `misc_scripts/install_on_masters.sh` to clone **TaxiOptimizer** to the clusters, download necessary .jar files and install required Python packages.

 ##### Airflow setup